tx2z/wc-base-typescript/README.md

 ### Create stories

-There are two files inside the example components that start by a "@" and are only used by storybook.
+There are two files inside the example components that are used by storybook.

 * **@component.stories.ts**: Is the file to create a story for your component.
 You can check storybook documentation about how to create stories starting [here](https://storybook.js.org/docs/guides/guide-html/#step-4-write-your-stories)

-* **@component.notes.md**: It's used to add documentation for your component using the [Notes](https://github.com/storybookjs/storybook/tree/master/addons/notes) storybook addon.
+* **README.md**: It's used to add documentation for your component using the [Notes](https://github.com/storybookjs/storybook/tree/master/addons/notes) storybook addon.

 Storybook will use these two files to generate the stories and the documentation.
 Once these two files are present run storybook with: